jwfraustro/rootstock/README.md

 ## Details
 ### Deployment

 Rootstock uses SSH to connect to the target host and deploy the Rootstock hub.
-If the password to the target host is not known, Rootstock will automatically attempt to exploit any vulnerabilities found on the target host, and aquire root credentials using [chainsaw](https://github.com/jwfraustro/chainsaw).
+If the password to the target host is not known, Rootstock will automatically attempt to exploit any vulnerabilities found on the target host, and acquire root credentials using [chainsaw](https://github.com/jwfraustro/chainsaw).

 Once connected, Rootstock will attempt to copy `aptclient.so` and `metaxploit.so` system libraries to the target host.
 If it succeeds, it will deploy an RCE script to set up an rshell server on the target host as well as a script to fetch all connected graft shells.

 ### Grafting
-After the Rootstock hub is deployed, Rootstock can then attempt to deploy reverse-shell grafts to other target hosts using Scion to automatically self-elevate and setup rshell clients.
+After the Rootstock hub is deployed, Rootstock can then attempt to deploy reverse-shell grafts to other target hosts using Scion to automatically self-elevate and set up rshell clients.
 Alternatively, if you prefer or need to manually set up grafts, you can simply point any rshell client to connect back to the Rootstock hub.

 ### Checking Grafts
 Rootstock provides a `CheckGrafts()` method that will simply print the status of all grafts connected to the Rootstock hub through an RCE script.